Californication – Hank’s Flappy Shirt

 What’d He Wear?

 His wardrobe for these sequences perfectly define the dejected New Yorker in a land of “California cool”.
 His clothes are open and flappy like many people associate with L.A., with omnipresent sunglasses to boot.
 But this is Hank Moody, and he isn’t trying to become a legend of the beach.
-He’s a city guy – a New Yorker – and his dark clothes and non-trendy sunglasses say it.
-They also say “Fuck off.”
+He’s a city guy—a New Yorker, as we know— and his dark clothes and non-trendy sunglasses say it.
+They also say “fuck off.”

-With the shirt, Hank wears a pair of very dark wash blue jeans and his black and white Nike Cortez shoes, found on Amazon.
-Underneath it all are his standard black boxer briefs and black socks.
+With the shirt, Hank wears a pair of very dark blue jeans, likely made by Earnest Sewn, and his black-and-white Nike Cortez shoes.
+Underneath it all are his usual black boxer briefs and black socks.

 Go Big or Go Home

-These two scenes serve as a fine definition for Hank Moody:
+These two scenes serve as a fine primer for the strange balance of Hank Moody’s lifestyle:

-2) Hank goes shopping late at night with cigarette and sunglasses dangling, taking an open bottle of Scotch to the mouth.
-This nonchalant trip results in going home and getting high with a hot PYT he just met and “rescued”.
+- Hank goes shopping late at night with cigarette and sunglasses dangling, taking an open bottle of Scotch to the mouth.
+This nonchalant trip results in going home and getting high with a PYT he just met and “rescued”.

 Both scenes, of course, are laced with references to 70s rock as Hank quotes Bob Dylan’s “If You See Her, Say Hello” from Blood on the Tracks while consoling Becca after a heartbreak and uses Ozzy Osborne’s “Suicide Solution” lyrics to help a young woman in need make some shopping choices easier.
 When Hank naturally escorts the young lady home, they listen to Gus Black’s cover of “Paranoid” while lighting up.